 Gear oil synthetic 75-140 for the transmission (1 qt.)

 Sticker removed from swingarm

 Spark plugs NGK 2095 / Bosch BKR7EKC-N center electrode

 Steel braided front brake lines installed when the stock line froze up before I even rode the bike.

 Lien release letter obtained from BMW Financial Services

 |Steinmetz Park Dec.
 1, 2020|

-After installing the braided brake lines I went for a ride on Dec.
+After installing the metal-braided front brake lines I went for a ride on Dec.
 1, a 50 degree day.
-The brakes are now fine, even firmer than stock.
+The brakes are even firmer than stock.
 The ride is good too with the seat and suspension suiting me well, though the windshield cuts across my line of vision, as I expected.
 I do a 6 mile ride and get some fresh gas.